Emburg History, Family Crest & Coats of Arms

 The surname Emburg was first found in Devon where they held a family seat from very early times.

-Important Dates for the Emburg family
+Early History of the Emburg family

 This web page shows only a small excerpt of our Emburg research.
 Another 100 words (7 lines of text) covering the years 1258, 1300, 1363, and 1379 are included under the topic Early Emburg History in all our PDF Extended History products and printed products wherever possible.